TheSnowGuru/linkedin-automation-plugin/readme.md

-# LinkedIn Connection Automation Script
+# LinkedIn Connection Automation Chrome extenstion

 This script is designed to automate the process of sending connection requests on LinkedIn, streamlining your networking efforts with efficiency and ease. 🚀